BenMinch/MIP/README.md

 ### Inputs
 1. A csv file with a column called Description.
 This can be the output of the first protein description scraper tool.
 This Description can also just be a paragraph or sentence description of a protein you get from any database.

+# Copyright

+MIP Copyright (C) 2023 Benjamin Minch

+This program is free software: you can redistribute it and/or modify it under the terms of the MIT License.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the MIT License for more details.

 `python MIP_AI.py -i testout.csv -o AI_out.csv`

 ### Outputs